All Natural Vintage Wuyi Oolong (Wu Long) Tea - 100 Individually Wrapped Teabags - 7.0 Oz

 Technical Details

 - Fresh Arrival of Vintage Wuyi WuLong Tea!
 Oolong tea, called Wu Long in Mandarian, is a Chinese tea which has been enjoyed for many centuries in China.
 A recent Japanese research shows that daily consumption of Oolong tea (3-4 cups) is effective in the control of body weight.
-Oolong tea is a partially-fermented tea, beween green tea (unfermented) and black tea (fermented).
+Oolong tea is a partially-fermented tea, beween green tea (unfermented) and black tea (fermented).- The antioxidants in green tea are believed to reduce the risk of cancer and cardiovascular disease.

 - It is great for cup, pot, or iced tea!
 Product of China!